+The last week in August 2018, random tyre inspections will be carried out in different parts of Sweden.

+The tread depths and inflation pressures that are checked during the random inspections is recorded.
+The results forms the basis of a random tyre inspection report.

+NOW:

-During the period from the last week in August until the first week in September, 2017, random tyre inspections were carried out in different parts of Sweden.
+The last week in August 2019, random tyre inspections were carried out in different parts of Sweden.

 The tread depths and inflation pressures that are checked during the random inspections is recorded.
 The results forms the basis of a random tyre inspection report.